| name | neon-vercel-postgres |

 ]);

-// Manual transaction (for complex logic)
+// Manual transaction with callback (for complex logic)

 const result = await sql.transaction(async (sql) => {